HuskyGameDev/2018-team3/README.md

 ### Gameplay (Detailed)

-The core gameplay for Temple of the Sun revolves around the player running and jumping through each level towards the end.
+The core gameplay for Temple of the Sun revolves around the player running and jumping through each level to get to the end of the level.
 Running can be held an indefinite amount of time without stopping; i.e. there is no stamina mechanic.
-There will be obstacles to impede the player’s progress.
-Spike pits, flame traps, boulder traps, arrow traps, temple guardians, bottomless pits, trap doors, etc. Each damage source will deal 1 heart of damage (out of three total).
-The player can pick up hearts to recover lost hearts.
+There will be obstacles to impede the player’s progress: spike pits, flame traps, boulder traps, arrow traps, temple guardians, bottomless pits, trap doors, etc. Each damage source will deal 1 heart of damage (out of three total).
+The player can pick up hearts spread throughout levels to recover lost hearts.
+If the player takes three sources of damage (3 hearts) without restoring them, they will die, resulting in the reduction of a single 1UP.
+If the player runs out of 1UPs, the game is over.

+Coins will also be spread throughout the level.
+They serve two purposes: additional points added to the score at the end of the level, and obtaining additional 1UPs.
+After successful completion of a level, the player will receive a 1UP for every 100 coins they have collected.

-The player will be scored at the end of each level, points are awarded for picking up coins, finding collectibles, and are taken away for losing hearts or dying in a level.
+The player will be also scored at the end of each level.
+Points are awarded for picking up coins, finding collectibles, and are taken away for losing hearts or dying in a level.
 There is also potential for awarding points for unusual achievements (like taking exactly 343 seconds to finish a level, or opening all doors by throwing a barrel at them).
+However, this will be implemented in Semester 2.

+The pick-up-and-throw mechanic is the only non-movement mechanic in the game.
+Players can pick up hearts and coins by passing through them.
+These items cannot be thrown, as they have other uses.
+The player can pass through rocks to pick them up, and these can be thrown forward by pressing the throw button.

 ## Assets Needed